 If your business operates in other regions, other than where your main office is located, you will need to check if the company you are working with will be able to extend their services to other regions.
 Such companies will be able to work both for large-scale and small-scale solar energy projects.
 Some also operate on a shared contract, meaning, the company you choose to work with can assume majority of the work and take on majority share for the energy that you use, while smaller companies will be there to provide the needs of smaller project loads.

-To wrap it up, developing your solar energy strategy for your company requires some careful thought.
+To wrap it up, developing your commercial solar energy strategy requires some careful thought.
 After defining your plan and objectives, make sure you hire a reputable solar installer to work with.